Morocco Media Trip

 - For local guides, consider tipping $3-$5 at the end of the guided tour.

-- During your time in the desert, consider tipping your camel guides and 4x4 drivers $4-$5.
+- During your time in the desert, consider tipping your desert guides and 4x4 drivers $4-$5 each.

 - Tipping 10%, or more for exceptional service, is common in restaurants.